VisRAG2.0: Mitigating Visual Hallucinations via Evidence-Guided Multi-Image Reasoning in Visual Retrieval-Augmented Generation: Related Work

 Early research on retrieval-augmented generation (RAG) equips large language models (LLMs) with retrievers over curated corpora to provide task-relevant context and mitigate hallucinations~\citep{lewis2020retrieval, asai2024self}.
-Building on this foundation, retrieval-augmented reasoning acquires evidence at intermediate steps and uses it to guide reasoning~\citep{shao2024deepseekmath, rafailov2023direct, schulman2017proximal, li2025search, song2025r1}.
-Nevertheless, a considerable portion of real-world knowledge is non-textual, residing in images, tables, and documents with complex layouts.
-Pipelines that first linearize these signals through captioning or optical character recognition and then supply only text to the model often discard essential visual and spatial cues, which reduces reliability on downstream tasks~\citep{zhang2024map}.
+However, a substantial portion of real-world knowledge is non-textual, residing in images, tables, and documents with complex layouts.
+Pipelines that first linearize such signals via captioning or optical character recognition and then provide only text to the model often discard critical visual and spatial cues, which degrades performance on downstream reasoning tasks~\citep{zhang2024map}.
+To address this limitation, VisRAG~\citep{yu2024visrag} and Colpali~\citep{faysse2407colpali} introduce Visual Retrieval-Augmented Generation (VRAG), which treats document page snapshots as retrieval units and enables vision–language models to directly read evidence from images.